nvtkaszpir/3d-print/obico-ml-api-only/README.md

 ## Example Node-RED flow

 I use it with [Node-RED](https://nodered.org/) custom flow to fetch image from cameras and send notifications.
-The flow is not published yet.
+The flow is just a base for others to adjust.

 - obico ml_api runs in container which exposes API via given port without any auth (this repo)
 - Node-RED flow fetches images from esp32-camera (but could be from any camera)